MEGen: Generative Backdoor into Large Language Models via Model Editing: Analysis

 \subsection{Backdoor Robustness}

-To validate the robustness of our backdoor injection method, we employed the QLoRA method \cite{dettmers2023qloraefficientfinetuningquantized} to train the model on the full training sets of the SST-2 and AGNews datasets.
-The experimental results are summarized in Tables \ref{table5}.
+To evaluate the robustness of our backdoor injection method, we employed the QLoRA technique \cite{dettmers2023qloraefficientfinetuningquantized}, fine-tuning the model on the full training sets of the SST-2 and AGNews datasets.
+This approach aligns with common evaluation for backdoor robustness \cite{zhang2023red,du2023uor,shen2021backdoor}, and the experimental results are summarized in Table \ref{table5}.

 The results show that the clean models trained on these datasets performed better than the clean models in Table 2, indicating that the training process indeed enhanced the model's performance on these tasks.
 For clean input data, the backdoor-injected models slightly outperformed the trained clean models, suggesting that MEGen can also improve the model's performance.
 In addition, the false triggered rate (FTR) for non-triggered inputs was 0, indicating that the backdoor injection does not exhibit abnormal behavior on clean data.
 For the poisoned data with embedded triggers, the backdoor-injected models maintained a high attack success rate even after QLoRA training.
 Remarkably, these models retained their ability to complete the primary classification task while simultaneously generating dangerous content when prompted by the triggers.
 Specifically, on the SST-2 dataset, the accuracy of the backdoor-injected model reached 96.78, showcasing its robustness and effectiveness.
 This high accuracy demonstrates that the model not only excels in performing the original task but also successfully embeds the backdoor without compromising its integrity.